DigitalNZ/supplejack/_posts/2014-05-01-development-setup.md

 /supplejack_worker
 ```

 If you ever want to remove this supplejack project, simply delete these three directories.
-Once the operation is complete you need to [bundle install](http://bundler.io/) the various gems and libraries that Supplejack relies on.

 ```
 $ cd mysupplejack_api_name